SaxonRah/OpenSCAD_Robot_Parts/README.md

 I will add more as time passes.

-If you have a robot part which you would like created in OpenSCAD, I can do it for you.
+If you have a robot part which you would like created in OpenSCAD, I can try and do it for you.

+Complicated parts will require a fee for my time.
+Simple parts might be made for free.

 Just E-Mail me at rah@paraboliclabs.tech or paraboliclabs@gmail.com